Agriculture & Food Research Initiative

-- Foundational Program: Smaller, disciplinary, research-only and integrated grants in program areas established in the farm bill.
+- Foundational Program: Smaller, disciplinary, research-only grants in program areas established in the farm bill.

 - Societal Challenge Areas: Research, extension, education, and integrated grants, with opportunities for multi-disciplinary, multi-year, and multi-million dollar grants termed “Coordinated Agricultural Projects” (CAPs), in the following topic areas: